Building and Construction Authority: Sustainability

 BCA clinched the inaugural Regional Leadership Award, one of the six awards handed out at the World Green Building Council Government Leadership Awards 2011, for its Green Building Masterplan and leadership in the green building movement in Asia Pacific.

 BCA collaborates with the United Nations Environment Programme (UNEP) to promote sustainable building practices.
 In 2011, BCA and UNEP finalised an agreement establishing BCA's Centre for Sustainable Buildings as a "Centre Collaborating with UNEP", the first in Asia.
 Through the collaboration, both BCA and UNEP will provide policy advice and outreach activities related to sustainable building resource management in sector in tropical cities and regions worldwide.

 BCA organised the second International Green Building Conference in September 2011 during the Singapore Green Building Week.
 The event attracted close to 1,000 delegates from over 32 countries, including industry experts, practitioners, and policy-makers, Other green building events that BCA conducts include the roving BCA Green Building Exhibitions with green building tips and information for residents to make their homes more environmentally friendly.
-The annual BCA Awards recognises sustainable buildings, and honous industry professionals committed to safe, high quality and user-friendly buildings.
+The annual BCA Awards recognises sustainable buildings, and honours industry professionals committed to safe, high quality and user-friendly buildings.

 In 2016, BCA set up the world's first high-rise rotatable laboratory for the tropics - the BCA SkyLab.
 Modelled after the Lawrence Berkeley National Laboratory's FLEXLAB, the facility is a rotatable test facility pivotal to developing energy efficient building technologies.